You are here

 Through this course, students will develop ethnographic research and writing skills using sensory detail (taste, touch, sight, sound, smell and feeling) to evoke people, places, and things.
 Assignments are primarily writing-intensive with additional fieldwork and multimodal (e.g. photography, film) exercises.
 Crosslisted: Anthropology, Visual Studies Prerequisite(s): Any Anthropology course

-ANTH H275 RACE AND REPRESENTATION IN DOCUMENTARY FILMMAKING (1.0 Credit)
+ANTH H275 RACE AND GENDER IN DOCUMENTARY FILMMAKING (1.0 Credit)

 Zeynep Sertbulut